- Exklusive Inhalte

 In addition to its medical use, methylsalicylate is also used as an aroma fabric in the food industry, especially in chewing gum, toothpaste and mouthwashes, where it ensures the characteristic winter green taste.

-Although Gaulttheria Procumbens offers a number of health advantages, the essential oil should be used with caution, since it can be toxic in high doses.
+Although Gaultheria procumbens offers a number of health advantages, the essential oil should be used with caution, since it can be toxic in high doses.
 Methylsalicylate poisoning can cause serious symptoms such as shortness of breath, nausea, vomiting and, in the worst case, cardiovascular problems.

 Ecological role and culture

-In her natural habitat, Gaulttheria Procumbens plays an important role as a underwear plant, which helps to stabilize the soil and maintain the soil moisture.
+In her natural habitat, Gaultheria procumbens plays an important role as a underwear plant, which helps to stabilize the soil and maintain the soil moisture.
 Your berries offer an important source of food for different animal species, including birds and small mammals.